markh-de/KiVar/README.md

 Severity: **Not critical** (backwards-compatible).

-Starting with version 0.2.0, users can choose to _only_ specify the Property State that makes a Choice unique and let the the KiVar rule processor assume the opposite state to be the [_Implicit_ Default](#implicit-property-defaults) state (if no default Property State is provided otherwise) for other choices of the same assignment.
+Starting with version 0.2.0, users can choose to _only_ specify the Property State that makes a Choice unique and let the the KiVar rule processor assume the opposite state to be the [_Implicit_ Default](#implicit-property-defaults) state (if no default Property State is provided otherwise) for other Choices of the same Assignment.

-For example, if a component is only fitted (Property Identifier `f`) in one Choice (of many), it is now sufficient to specify `+f` in _that_ Choice Expression and leave the rest of the assignment choices and the [Default Choice](#default-choice) (`*`) without a definition for the `f` Property.
+For example, if a component is only fitted (Property Identifier `f`) in one Choice (of many), it is now sufficient to specify `+f` in _that_ Choice Expression and leave the rest of the Assignment Choices and the [Default Choice](#default-choice) (`*`) without a definition for the `f` Property.
 The implicit default state for the `f` (fitted) Property will then automatically assumed to be the opposite (`-f`) for any other Choices.

 > [!IMPORTANT]
-> Implicit Property Defaults can only be used if there is only **one** type of State/Polarity (either `+` or `-`) assigned in any of the assignment's choices.
+> Implicit Property Defaults can only be used if there is only **one** type of State/Polarity (either `+` or `-`) assigned in any of the Assignment's Choices.

 > [!IMPORTANT]
 > Implicit Property Defaults only work for Property States, as they use _boolean_ states (actually tri-state, but as soon as a Property is provided, it's either _true_ or _false_) and therefore have an (implicit) "opposite" value.